etimberg/pycircuitbreaker/README.md

     ...
 ```

+### Reset Strategies

+By default, pycircuitbreaker operates such that a single success resets the error state of a closed breaker.
+This makes sense for a service that rarely fails, but in certains cases this can pose a problem.
+If the `error_threshold` is set to `5`, but only 4/5 external requests fail, the breaker will never open.
+To get around this, the [strategy setting])(#strategy) may be used.
+By setting this to `pycircuitbreaker.CircuitBreakerStrategy.NET_ERROR`, the net error count (errors - successes) will be used to trigger the breaker.

 ## Configuration

 A number of configuration options can be provided to the `CircuitBreaker` class or the `circuit` decorator to control the behaviour of the breaker.
 When using the decorator, options should be passed as keyword arguments.